 However, the industry is quickly filling with competitors who also have lots of tools and features which may be better suited to some clientele.

-Some of the top SoFi stock market Investing alternatives are Robinhood, M1 Finance, and Webull.
+Some of the top SoFi stock market Investing alternatives are Robinhood and M1 Finance.
 While there will be many similarities, some of these other trading apps will have benefits over SoFi that can make them more useful to certain investors.

 In this post, we'll look at five other popular trading platforms and compare them to SoFi.
 For each, we’ll highlight the main differences and help you to decide for yourself if you'd prefer to use one of these SoFi Invest alternatives.